Cellular Classification of Childhood CNS Germ Cell Tumors

 Childhood central nervous system (CNS) germ cell tumors (GCTs) are a heterogeneous group of lesions that commonly arise from the pineal and/or suprasellar regions of the brain.
 In Western countries, GCTs represent less than 4% of primary brain tumors in children, while in series from Japan and Asia, CNS GCTs account for approximately 11% of pediatric CNS tumors.[1-3]

 The pathogenesis of intracranial GCTs is unknown.
-The “germ cell theory” proposes that CNS GCTs arise from primordial germ cells that have aberrantly migrated and undergone malignant transformation.
-An alternative hypothesis, “the embryonic cell theory,” proposes that GCTs arise from a pluripotent embryonic cell that escapes normal developmental signals and progresses to CNS GCTs.[4,5] Recent investigations comparing the genomic alterations found in GCTs are very similar, whether they are tumors of CNS, gonadal, or extragonadal origin.
-These findings lend support that all GCTs have common pathogenetic mechanisms.
+The germ cell theory proposes that CNS GCTs arise from primordial germ cells that have aberrantly migrated and undergone malignant transformation.
+An alternative hypothesis, the embryonic cell theory, proposes that GCTs arise from a pluripotent embryonic cell that escapes normal developmental signals and progresses to CNS GCTs.[4,5] Recent investigations comparing the genomic alterations in GCTs found similar copy number alterations whether the GCT was systemic or CNS based.

 The World Health Organization has classified CNS GCTs into the following major groups: